MolSSI-Education/julia-introduction/README.md

 ## Contributors

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/janash/molssi_python_visualization/graphs/contributors).

 ## Credits